umeboshi2/paella/pages/preseed.md

 	  key from the local repository.
-This is necessary because the initrd contains the archive key and there is no other manner of being able to retrieve the udeb packages from the local repository other than modifying the initrd.
+This is necessary because the initrd contains the archive key and there is no other manner of being able to retrieve the udeb packages from the local repository other than modifying the initrd. **IMPORTANT**

-	- (Possibly) Determines the partman recipe for the machine and installs it to the installer filesystem (/tmp/disk-recipe).
-This is not implemented yet.
-The recipe could also be included directly in the preseed since it's coming from the server anyway.

-2. The preseed file must install salt-minion.
+2. The preseed file selects the network install interface.
+This defaults to eth0, but can be set in the database for machines with multiple interfaces.
+   **FIXME**  The netcfg select is currently done on kernel command line, while the netcfg question in the preseed defaults to auto.

+3. The preseed file must add the salt and paella package repositories to the apt sources, and make sure salt-minion is in the list of installed packages.

-3. The preseed file must handle the disk in the manner provided by the recipe that is attached to the machine.
-This could be done by downloading a file into the installer environment, or it could be done by using the preseed template to directly insert the recipe.
+4. The preseed file must handle the disk in the manner provided by the recipe that is attached to the machine.
+This is done by using placing the recipe directly in the preseed file.

-4. The late command must download and execute a script that:
+5. The late command must download and execute a script that:

 	- Configures salt-minion with the identity of the machine.